-1. The effects of modafinil versus placebo on flight scores during the straight-and-level maneuver 2 maneuver The effects of modafinil versus placebo on flight scores during the left standard-rate - turns 4.
+1. The effects of modafinil versus placebo on flight scores during the straight-and-level 2 The effects of drug condition on flight performance during the descents 17 2.
+3. The effects of modafinil versus placebo on flight scores during the left standard-rate - turns 4.
 The tendency toward better performance under modafinil than placebo in the right standard-rate turns 5.
-The interaction between eye closure and drug condition showing the differences between , modafinil and placebo are greatest with eyes closed The combined effects of drug condition and test session on EEG theta activity 7. difference between modafinil and placebo is larger with eyes closed 8.
-The combined effects of eye closure and test session on EEG alpha activity The combined effects of drug condition and session on POMS vigor ratings 10.
+The interaction between eye closure and drug condition showing the differences between , modafinil and placebo are greatest with eyes closed 6.
+7 The official of average on EEG there activity on a function of drug, showing that the 7. difference between modafinil and placebo is larger with eves closed 8.
+The combined effects of eve closure and test session on EEG alpha activity 9.
+The combined effects of drug condition and session on POMS vigor ratings 10.
 The combined effects of drug condition and session on POMS fatigue ratings 11.
 Drug main effect on POMS confusion ratings, largely due to differences under deprivation 12.
 Effects of drug condition and time of day on VAS energy, confidence, sleepiness, and 12 talkativeness 15. talkativeness 14.
 The effects of drug condition and time of day on performance of the MATB systems monitoring task 15.
-The effects of drug condition and time of day on MATB tracking accuracy Oral temperature as a function of both drug condition and time of day Pulse rate as a function of drug condition and time of day Drug-condition and time-of-day effects on blood pressure Effect of modafinil and placebo on sleep onset (left) and sleep efficiency (right) 20.
+The effects of drug condition and time of day on MATB tracking accuracy 16.
+Oral temperature as a function of both drug condition and time of day 17.
+Pulse rate as a function of drug condition and time of day 18.
+Drug-condition and time-ot-day effects on blood pressure 19.
+Effects of modalinil and placebo on sleep onset ( $Ien$ ) and sleep efficiency ( $Iignt$ ) 20.
 Effects of modalitin and placebo on sleep atchitecture